conda-forge/conda-forge.github.io/src/orga/governance.rst

   (e.g. taking a sabbatical or long vacation).
   Emeritus core members can still vote and move back to active core anytime.
 Emeritus votes are used to count towards quorum but the quorum size is computed from the size of the active core group.
-The ``core.csv`` list should be updated when change in the status of a member occurs.
+The ``core.csv`` list should be updated when a change in the status of a member occurs.

 Sub-Teams